chaws/kcing/README.md

     ./kcing.py backup_kbn

+**NOTE:** some of the objects created in kibana make use of the local instance url address.
+Make sure that this is being set under settings.py with `KB_URL` variable.

 That's it!
 It'll overwrite [kcing.kibana](kcing.kibana) (data) and [kibana.json](mapping_templates/kibana.json) (mappings), so please make sure to commit them and push it to the remote git server.

 #### Restore kibana objects